Hubs-Foundation/hubs-docs/docs/intro-hubs.md

 ### Object Menus

-Additional controls for objects, videos, and drawings can be found in the object menu.
+Additional controls for objects, videos, and drawings can be found in their object menus.

 To reveal these controls, hover your cursor over the object and press the space bar or tab key on Desktop.

-For VR and mobile controls see our complete list of [Hubs Controls](hubs-controls).
+For VR and mobile controls see our complete list of [Hubs Controls](hubs-controls.html).

 ![Screenshot of the Object Menu](img/intro-hubs-object-menu-min.jpeg)

 ### Avatar Menus
 You can open up a menu on users just like on objects.
 This lets you control their volume or hide them from your view.

-If you are a room moderator you will have extra permissions, like being able to mute the user's mic or temporarily kick them from the room.
+If you are a room owner or moderator you will have extra permissions, like being able to mute the user's mic or temporarily kick them from the room.

 ![Screenshot of the Avatar Menu](img/intro-hubs-avatar-menu-min.jpeg)

 ### Change the Scene

-Hubs' isn't limited to the default environment, there are lots of scenes to choose from.
-You can also create your own custom worlds using our scene editor [Spoke](intro-spoke).
-Open the scene browser by opening the dropdown menu and selecting Choose a Scene.
+You can change your scene to suit the mood of your event.
+There are lots of environments to choose from in our scene database, or you can create your own custom worlds using our scene editor [Spoke](intro-spoke.html).
+Explore the scene browser by opening the dropdown menu and selecting Choose a Scene.

-Note, only room moderators can change the scene, and you will need to be logged in to Hubs.
-To sign up, all you need is an email address for authentication.
-Signing up is optional, but comes with other benefits such as being able to save favorite rooms, and upload custom avatars.
+Note, only room moderators can change the scene.
+You also need to be sign in using your email address.
+Logging in is not required to use Hubs but comes with other benefits such as being able to save favorite rooms, and upload custom avatars.
+All we need is an email address to authenticate your account - no additional information is required.

 <video autoplay loop muted controls >
   <source src="img/change-the-scene.mp4" type="video/mp4">